Unilever expands sustainable living ambition

 Avoided costs of €350million since 2008 in reducing raw materials and implementing eco-efficiency measures in factories on energy, water and waste.

-Implemented new packaging technique which injects gas into plastic bottles creating bubbles in pack walls, cutting plastic by up to 15%.
+Implemented new packaging technique which injects gas into plastic bottles creating bubbles in the packs cutting plastic by up to 15%.
 This is now available on Dove Body Wash with plans for further rollout across the portfolio.
 This technique has the potential to save 27,000 tonnes plastic once fully rolled out.

 Innovation and consumer behaviour change from our brands: